hypertidy/gdalio/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of gdalio is to read data direct with GDAL warp, with an assumed grid specification.
+The goal of gdalio is to read data direct with GDAL warp, with a simple configuration - specify the *target grid* once.
+This saves us from a lot of complication, juggling of formats, objects, and extra code.

 We have these functions to easily read raster data via the GDAL warp
 library: